sjs1985/hexbot/README.md

 4. Load the uncompressed directory

 # Changelog
+* v0.1.25 - Added two checkboxes relating to the webcrawler and its uploads
+    * A checkbox to skip the log hide after upload (Straight to install after checking that it was uploaded successfully)
+    * A checkbox to skip hiding the uploaded software (As well as the log hide since there is nothing to hide) after a successful install
 * v0.1.24.1 - Buttons that desappear problem repaired
 * v0.1.24 - Communication channel implemented
 * v0.1.23 - Auto riddle path solver.
 Now the bot solves the riddles and it automatically upgrades the cracker during the process.